 3. Full-day guided tour

 A full-day guided tour includes professional guidance, arrival and return to Krasno, multimedia presentation, visiting Zavižan and the weather station, a hike through the botanical garden, and a hike through famous Premužić Trail to Rossi’s shelter or Alan.

 - Guidance – 700,00 kn/group

 4. Educational program for children

-An educational program called “Little Green Workshop” which includes the programs „Little meteorologist“, „Little botanist“ and „Little naturalist“ is available for elementary school children.
-This educational program includes entrance fee to the Park, a multimedia presentation, worksheets, and educator guidance.
+Educational programs called “Little Green Workshop” and “Mountain workshop” are available for elementary school children.
+The “Mountain workshop” program includes entrance fee to the Park, a multimedia presentation (if ordered), worksheets, and educator guidance.

 - Duration: up to 5 hours

 - Price: 60,00 kn/person